 What is included in the price?

-The cost quoted will be our manufacture price, meaning the cost of the home at our factory gates.
-Retreat Homes can provide a quotation for and arrange the transport and siting your home.
+The cost estimated will be our manufacture price, meaning the cost of the home at our factory gates.
+Retreat Homes can provide a quotation for and arrange the transport and siting of your home.

 The manufacture cost is for a complete lodge – this includes a fully fitted kitchen, bathrooms, flooring plumbing and electrics.
 We do not include furniture and soft furnishings, but can offer these as a furnishing pack.

 Can I get finance?

 Yes.
 Although this depends upon where the Retreat will be sited.
 If you purchase a Retreat on a holiday/residential park it is likely that the park owner or developer will be able to offer finance on the home.
 However, if you wish to place the Retreat in your garden or on your own land, you will probably need to approach your own bank for finance.

 Yes.
 Such is the confidence we have in the Retreat, it is supplied with a ten year manufacturer’s warranty as standard.
 Terms and conditions apply.

 Will my Retreat stand the test of time?

 Yes.
 If you maintain it correctly it should last a lifetime and beyond.
 The Retreat is constructed as a traditional timber framed building.
 It can therefore be refurbished in years to come.
 The kitchen accommodates standard sized units, which can be added to or replaced.
 The rooms accommodate standard size furniture (not undersized items), which can be replaced.
 Unlike the majority of other manufacturers, we do not line the walls with coated panels that cannot be repaired.
 Consequently, a Retreat used for rental purposes can be refurnished every 5 years rather than replaced.
 Thus cost-savings can be considerable, as well as sustainable.